rsquaredata/cheat-sheets/README.md

 A complete collection of **cheat sheets**, **tutorials**, and **notebook templates** designed for  data science, machine learning, BI/OLAP, R, Python, terminal workflows, and infrastructure.

 This repository is meant to be my **all‑in‑one personal reference library** for my academic journey.
-Happy to share!

 ---